Saiprasad690/Github/README.md

 ```
 git checkout name
 ```
-SSH type and public key are generated
+# SSH type and public key are generated
 ```
 ssh-keygen -t rsa
 ```
 ```
 /c/Users/sai/.ssh/
 ````
-Above is the path for public key
+Above is the path to the public key